 There is nothing better in the summer than being outdoors with family and friends.
 From the fabulous food and drinks to the conversations and games, a barbecue defines everything there is about enjoying the heat in the middle of the year.

-Taking precautions, however, when it comes to using a gas grill is very important during these festive occasions.
-Below are a few tips to keeping everyone safe when grilling up the best foods summer has to offer.
+As long as a charcoal grill is considered to be very safe, taking precautions, however, when it comes to using a gas grill is very important during these festive occasions.
+Below are a few tips to keeping everyone safe when outdoor grilling the best foods summer has to offer.

 1. Keep Propane Tanks Upright

 Always keep propane tanks in an upright position under the gas grill or when transporting.
 If a propane tank is on its side, the relief valve of the tank may open which may lead to gas leaking from the tank.
 This will be harmful when attempting to light a propane grill or even being around the tank and breathing the fumes.